dimagi/commcare-hq/README.md

 #### Common issues

-+ A bug in psycopg 2.4.1 (a Python package we require) may break CommCare HQ when using a virtualenv created with `--no-site-packages` or when the `egenix-mx-base` Python package is not already installed.
-To fix this, install `egenix-mx-base` (`sudo apt-get install python-egenix-mxdatetime` on Ubuntu) and use `virtualenv --system-site-packages` instead.

 + If you have an authentication error running `./manage.py migrate` the first time, open `pg_hba.conf` (`/etc/postgresql/9.1/main/pg_hba.conf` on Ubuntu) and change the line "local all all peer" to "local all all md5".